 You can use apple cider vinegar rinses for dogs with dandruff or itchy skin caused by yeast.

 Allergies can be tricky.
 They have many causes, and the recovery process can feel slow.
 Some vets theorize that allergies are getting worse due to aggressive vaccination protocols, poor breeding practices, and poor quality processed pet foods.
 The real work is to determine the cause.
 More good info here.

 As always, the first place to start is diet.
 Food sensitivities are a main cause of allergy symptoms, and chicken by-products, eggs, wheat, and dairy are big culprits.
 Get your dog off the processed junk kibble!
 Especially those with chicken and chicken byproducts; read labels carefully, just as you would for your food!
 Read my post on the best holistic diet for dogs.
 I have seen amazing changes in itchy skin just from getting dogs off junky chicken kibble.

-If you can’t cook for your dog, there are a few top quality brands of dog food (Great Life, Acana).
+If you can’t cook for your dog, there are a few top quality brands of dog food.
+Great Life is a good brand.
 Choose a lamb or salmon based single-protein, grain free formula.
-Add the supplement protocol mentioned above (enzymes, fatty acid, probiotic).
+Be careful not to choose a brand of dog food that contains too many legumes.
+Certain brands of grain free food have been linked to canine heart disease. (source) Add the supplement protocol mentioned above (enzymes, fatty acid, probiotic).
 The dry powder (spirulina, bone meal, nutritional yeast) I recommend in my nutrition for dogs post is an excellent nutrient booster.